kubernetes-sigs/reference-docs/genref/output/md/cloud-provider-config.v1alpha1.md

 <td>
    <p>Component is the name of the component in which the controller should be running.
-E.g. kube-controller-manager, cloud-controller-manager, etc Or '&lowast;' meaning the controller can be run under any component that participates in the migration</p>
+E.g. kube-controller-manager, cloud-controller-manager, etc Or '*' meaning the controller can be run under any component that participates in the migration</p>
 </td>
 </tr>
 </tbody>